Alumni Associate Research Fellows

 Miguel Iglesias Lopez, 2018

-Research Topic: Geographies of European Security Cooperation in Central Asia
+Research Title: Geographies of European Security Cooperation in Central Asia

 Miguel Iglesias Lopez is an Associate Research Fellow at the OSCE Academy and a PhD student in International Relations and Political Science from the Graduate Institute in Geneva (IHEID), where he obtained an MA in International Relations and Political Science.
 He has a BA in Political Science from the University of Louvain-la-Neuve in Belgium.
 His doctoral research is centred on European security cooperation on the borders of Central Asia.